the full picture, this week – 20 December 2019

 A study released by the RegTech Association, which surveyed their member firms, uncovered that:

-Here, Encompass‘ Alex Ford, VP Product & Marketing, responds to the RegTech Association report by analysing some of the key themes, as well as sharing our own experience and insight…
+Here, Encompass‘ Alex Ford, VP Product & Marketing, responds to the RegTech Association report by analyzing some of the key themes, as well as sharing our own experience and insight…

 The world of Know Your Customer (KYC), compliance and financial crime never sleeps, and if your challenges are keeping you up at night let us help.
 Encompass intelligently automates information and news discovery for KYC requirements for onboarding ongoing monitoring.